 module-structure

 OpenTofu or Terraform modules are reusable units of infrastructure configuration that help standardize deployment patterns and improve maintainability.
 A well-structured module simplifies usage and promotes best practices.
-This section outlines the essential components of a Terraform module and how to structure it effectively.
+This guide covers module structure requirements, root and submodule conventions, authentication for local CLI usage, and configuration options for non-standard repository layouts.

 Requirements